 during the IRB review of an application.

 Administrative Study Closure

-If the Principal Investigator has not completed study enrollment and/or procedures and the study expires, he/she must immediately cease enrollment and all other activities related to the study.
+If the Principal Investigator has not completed study enrollment and/or procedures and the study expires, they must immediately cease enrollment and all other activities related to the study.
 If a continuing review application has not been submitted before the study expires, the study will be administratively closed.
 In order to continue with the study, a new study application must be submitted to the IRB.
-The investigator may not continue until he/she has received IRB approval to do so.
+The investigator may not continue until they have received IRB approval to do so.

 The Final Project Report (FPR) is part of the Continuing Review (CR) Application.
 On the first page of the CR Application, you will be asked questions regarding the status of the study.
 Based on your answer, ERICA will determine whether the study is eligible to submit a FPR.